sfDesat/Celest/README.md

 ### ⚠️ Platform notice ⚠️
-This mod is now available on a [different platform](https://www.curseforge.com/lethal-company/mods/celest).
-This new platform will get update priority and receive betas.
-This means that the Thunderstore version of this mod will receive less frequent updates.
+This mod is now also available on a [different platform](https://www.curseforge.com/lethal-company/mods/celest).
+This new platform will receive beta updates.
 Thunderstore will remain supported.

 # Celest Status Report 🍁
 ![Screenshot_1](https://raw.githubusercontent.com/sfDesat/Celest/main/Screenshots/2.jpg "Abandoned Factory")